algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ### 1. Objective

-The aim of the game is to educate players about environmental and climate issues.
+The game aims to educate players about environmental and climate issues.
 The game aims to raise players' awareness of ecological issues and make them understand the impact of their actions on the planet.

 ### 2. Game Engine